 Other Adverse Reactions Observed During Clinical Studies With LYRICA And LYRICA CR

 In addition to the adverse reactions reported during the controlled studies with LYRICA CR in postherpetic neuralgia, the following adverse reactions have been reported in patients treated with LYRICA and LYRICA CR during all clinical studies.
 This listing does not include those adverse reactions already listed above.
 The adverse reactions are categorized by system organ class and listed in order of decreasing frequency according to the following definitions: frequent adverse reactions are those occurring on 1 or more occasions in at least 1/100 patients; infrequent adverse reactions are those occurring in 1/100 to 1/1000 patients; rare reactions are those occurring in fewer than 1/1000 patients.
-Adverse reactions of major clinical importance are described in the Warnings and Precautions section (5).
+Adverse reactions of major clinical importance are described in the WARNINGS AND PRECAUTIONS.

 Eye Disorders – Infrequent: Periorbital edema